ruidlpm/pathPhynder/README.md

 #### Conda

-Create an environment (must have bioconda channel set up).
+Create an environment (must have bioconda channel set up, see https://bioconda.github.io/index.html).
 Note this comes with phynder and all other dependencies pre-installed.

 ``` bash
 conda create -n pathPhynder -c bioconda pathphynder